-In the daily use of AnQi CMS, we often need to display content from the backend management, such as article titles, user comments, or other dynamic data, on the front-end page.This content is not just plain text, it also needs to be used in JavaScript code, such as variable values, function parameters, or dynamically generated HTML fragments.However, embedding template variables directly into JavaScript code without proper handling may introduce a significant security vulnerability - cross-site scripting (XSS).
+In the daily use of Anqi CMS, we often need to display the content of background management, such as article titles, user comments, or other dynamic data, on the front-end page.This content is not just plain text, it also needs to be used in JavaScript code, such as variable values, function parameters, or dynamically generated HTML fragments.However, embedding template variables directly into JavaScript code, if not handled properly, may introduce a significant security vulnerability - cross-site scripting (XSS).

-As an enterprise-level content management system that emphasizes security and efficiency, Anqi CMS is built with a powerful template engine and provides a series of filters to help us safely handle data.
-Among them,escapejsFilter is specifically designed to solve XSS problems in JavaScript.
+AnQi CMS as a corporate-level content management system that emphasizes security and efficiency, is built with a powerful template engine and provides a series of filters to help us safely process data.
+Among them,escapejsThe filter is specifically designed to solve XSS problems in JavaScript.

-Why do you need to embed JavaScript code safely?
+Why is it necessary to embed JavaScript code securely?

 <script>